kubevela/kubevela.github.io/docs/quick-start.md

 ## Next Step

 - View [Continuous Delivery](./deliver-app/k8s-object.mdx) to look on more of what you can achieve with KubeVela
-- View [Best Practice] (./case-studies/jenkins-cicd) to check out more tutorials
+- View [Best Practices](./case-studies/jenkins-cicd) to check out more tutorials